Housing Services and Coronavirus – an update for BHT tenants

 However, for everyone’s safety, the following precautions must be adhered to by all parties involved, including contractors, staff, clients and tenants.

-BHT’s contractors will book appointments in advance and enquire if anyone in the household is shielding or showing symptoms of Covid-19.
+BHT’s contractors will book appointments in advance and enquire if anyone in the household is showing symptoms of Covid-19.
 If so the appointment will be booked at a later date to ensure everyone’s safety.
 If not, we will still need to follow social distancing rules, which may mean you stay in another room while repairs are carried out.
 During repair work:

 - There will be increased hand washing- if this can’t be carried out hand sanitiser will be used